 You must also certify that the documents are true.
 Once you submit your request, your lender has 60 days to make a decision on the forgiveness.

 It may be difficult to flawlessly comply with (let alone document) the forgiveness requirements.
-However, amounts not forgiven simply convert into a 1% interest loan, payable over the next 2 years.
+However, amounts not forgiven simply convert into a 1% interest loan, payable over the remaining term of the loan.
 There’s even a grace period.
-You will not have to make any payments for six months following the date of disbursement of the loan.
-(However, if not paid before the six month deferment ends, interest will still accrue from the date loan was disbursed.)
+No payments would be required until the SBA remits the forgivable amount to your lender or your loan forgiveness application is denied.
+If you do not request forgiveness, you will not have to make any payments for 10 months following the date of disbursement of the loan.
+(However, interest will still accrue from the date loan was disbursed.)

 If there is evidence that you tried to manipulate the program, such as by providing false information, the SBA’s Interim Final Rule warns that you could be subject to additional charges for knowing violations or misappropriations.
 Furthermore, the rule states, “If a shareholder, member or partner uses PPP funds for unauthorized purposes, the SBA may have direct recourse against such shareholder, member or partner for the unauthorized use.”